Skip to main content

 Medplum does not currently distinguish between 'batch' and 'transaction' type Bundle resources and does not provide atomic transactions.
 This is currently being worked on, and you can track progress on the issue here.

-Creating Internal References
+Internal References

-Creating internal references is done by assigning temporary ids to each bundle entry.
+Creating internal references is done by assigning temporary IDs to each bundle entry.
 The fullUrl field is set to 'urn:uuid:' followed by a temporary UUID.

 Example: Create a patient and encounter whose subject is the created patient